-- We identified the expenditures and projects charged to the general obligation bond proceeds by obtaining the general ledger and project listing. - We selected a judgmental sample of expenditures considering all object codes and projects for the year ended June 30, 2018.
-Our sample included 32 transactions totaling \$1,772,996 (98% of non-salary related expenditures) and \$195,944 of salaries and benefits (100% of salaries and benefits). - We reviewed the actual invoices and supporting documentation to determine that expenditures charged to projects were: - Supported by invoices with evidence of proper approval and documentation of receipt of goods or services; - o Supported by proper bid documentation, as applicable; - o Properly expended on the authorized bond projects as listed on the voter-approved bond project list; - O Used for salaries of administrators only to the extent they perform administrative oversight work on construction projects as allowable per Opinion 04-110 issued on November 9, 2004 by the State of California Attorney General.
+- We identified the expenditures and projects charged to the general obligation bond proceeds by obtaining the general ledger and project listing. - We selected a judgmental sample of expenditures for supplies, services and capital outlay considering all projects for the year ended June 30, 2019.
+Our sample included 35 transactions totaling \$1,841,707. - o We reviewed the actual invoices and supporting documentation to determine that expenditures charged to projects were: - Supported by invoices with evidence of proper approval and documentation of receipt of goods or services; - Supported by proper bid documentation, as applicable; - Were properly expended on the authorized bond projects as listed on the voter-approved bond project list. - We selected the complete population of salaries and benefits for the year ended June 30, 2019.
+Our sample of expenditures for salaries and benefits included \$107,389 in payroll expenses. - We reviewed the payroll register and job description to determine that the amounts expended on salaries and benefits were only to the extent employees perform work associated with the Measure C bond projects as allowable per Opinion 04-110 issued on November 9, 2004 by the State of California Attorney General.